hasahmed/simple-snake/README.md

 For other systems you can copy the code from these scripts and run them in your command prompt without the shebang line.

+### Getting Started

+The main entry point to the application is the Snake.java.
+To begin understanding the application, start there.